 Dynamic Resources & Statuses

-But you can also script the creation of resources using custom app actions.
+But you can also script the creation and sorting of resources using custom app actions.
 This is useful if you have a very large number of resources, or if you'd like to load different resources depending on which of your users are logging into DayBack.
 Scripting the creation of resources is also useful if you're often changing resources.
 These scripts run early in the calendar start-up process and let you based your resources (or statues) on a query.

 Here are some examples: